afantasysky/afantasysky.github.io/_posts/2020-02-01-january-wrap-up.markdown

 generated a great book club discussion.
 I can't wait to get my hands on some more books by Rivers Solomon.
 In an attempt to read more short fiction, I also signed up to a bunch of SFF newsletters.
 Through that and other recommendations I've read some great short stories this month.
 My favourite was [Do not look back my lion](http://www.beneath-ceaseless-skies.com/stories/do-not-look-back-my-lion/) by Alix E Harrow.
-It is a heartbreaking f/f story about a warrior married to a healer living in an Empire that is constantly at war.
+It is a heartbreaking f/f story about a warrior married to a healer living in an empire that is constantly at war.
 It was such a moving story and does some really interesting things with gender roles.
 # Overview:
 * Unread physical books total: 137 -> 134
 * Books Read: 8